joms/Uno.UI.2048/README.md

 - (remove) Bug wich causes you unable to move *all* tiles in one move
 - Fancy background
 - Proper highscore counter (current one is my highscore in real 2048)
-- End of game detection
+- End of game detection and restart functionality
 - (remove) Shitload of unkown bugs
 - Add tidy code
+- Mobile functionality (swiping)

 Check out the original 2048 [here(NSFW)](http://gabrielecirulli.github.io/2048/)